Most sunburn is painful, sometimes very painful, but only rarely is it harmful or serious enough to require medical attention.

 - Dabbing and air drying are good while toweling and rubbing will further irritate your skin

 - Cool water helps and hot water hurts.

 We hope this post has helped you in some small way and that your skin will be back to normal quickly.

 If you found this useful please share this post with your family and friends.

 Incoming search terms:

-- quickest way to reduce sunburn
+- what is the quickest way to get rid of sunburn